Vitiligo is a chronic disease of depigmented white macules and patches resulting from destroying melanocytes in the affected skin.

 - Environmental triggers: Factors like UV rays and toxic chemical exposure can affect the function of melanocyte cells.

 A visual examination by a dermatologist usually leads to an accurate diagnosis of vitiligo.
 Your dermatologist may use a Wood’s lamp to look at your skin.
 This lamp uses an ultraviolet (UV) light that shines onto the skin to help your doctor differentiate vitiligo from other skin conditions.
-In addition, your dermatologist may ask you about your medical and family medical history.
+In addition, your dermatologist may ask about your medical and family medical history.

 Your doctor may need more information about the skin cells to confirm the diagnosis.
 A skin biopsy can definitively differentiate between missing and malfunctioning melanocytes.
-Vitiligo can be diagnosed if these pigment-producing cells are missing.
+In addition, vitiligo can be diagnosed if these pigment-producing cells are missing.
 A rare form of skin cancer known as Hypopigmented mycosis fungoides may cause white patches due to malfunctioning melanocytes.
 Skin biopsy can rule out this possibility and help determine the exact disease.

 Treatment for Vitiligo